Dreaming of sun-soaked beaches, that next metropolitan city break or immersing yourself in authentic cultures from around the globe?

-Thinking about your gut health when you travel is important.
-With as many as 20-50% of international travellers developing diarrhoea, depending on the areas they visit.
-TD is a term for the temporary, but often severe, GI infection that we can pick up when abroad.
-Most people recover within four days but about 10% of us may have symptoms for over a week and having to miss out on holiday activities is not how we want to spend our valuable time.
-So how can we be mindful of this when we are ticking off our holiday list?
+Fortunately, most people recover within four days but about 10% of us may have symptoms for over a week and having to miss out on holiday activities is not how we want to spend our valuable time.

-As well as packing some oral hydration sachets and anti-diarrhoea treatments in our suitcases in case we develop ‘Delhi belly’ or ‘Montezuma’s revenge’, it’s good practice to make sure that you have a list of the nearest pharmacies or clinics where you will be staying.
-So, once you’ve packed your ‘TD pack’ is there anything that we can do to help ourselves before we leave the house?
+As well as packing some oral hydration sachets and anti-diarrhoea treatments in our suitcases in case we develop 'Delhi belly' or 'Montezuma's revenge’, it's good practice to make sure that you have a list of the nearest pharmacies or clinics handy, wherever you will be staying.

 Tips to protect your gut before you travel